filipestudt/express-routes-creator/readme.md

 # express-routes-creator

-> Generate routes and controllers quickly using a configuration file.
+> Generate routes and controllers quickly using a configuration file.\
+> Made to be used with sequelize.\
+> To use in other contexts edit the actions.

 ## Usage